bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 #### Create LAN Group Aliases

+> I recomended to do this because it will be completely easier for manage something for a lots of user in different connection and needs.
+So, implement a group or Aliases will be good for access management :v

-In case rule to allowing internet access (https, http, dns) his need to know who is the man will be applied to this LAN rule.
+In case rule to allowing internet access (https, http, dns) his need to know **who is the man will be applied to this LAN rule (address, group, aliases, or something)**.
 This man It's called **Source**.

-And what is service or port to be asssign in rule.
+And **what is service or port to be asssign in rule**.
 It's called **Destination.**

-First, I need to be setup **Source addresses** will be grouped in can called in firewall rule as **"Alliases"**.
+First, I need to be setup **Source addresses** which is will be grouped in firewall rule as **"Alliases"**.

-Go to Firewall>Rules>Aliases
+So, go to Firewall>Rules>Aliases

 That's all.
 Now I have grouped user who connected pfSense from LAN cable.